srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+### Rapid deployment of Cilium BGP environments using Containerlab + Kind

+<small>:material-text: [Blog](https://www.sobyte.net/post/2022-09/containerlab-kind-cilium-bgp/) by [SoByte](https://www.sobyte.net/about/) · :material-calendar: 2022-09-02</small>

+A clever use of KinD and containerlab to deploy a k8s cluster with a network underlay to test Cilium's BGP capabilities.

 ### Cilium BGP tested with Containerlab

 <small>:material-youtube: [screencast](https://www.youtube.com/watch?v=AXTKS0WCXjE) by [Nico Vibert](https://twitter.com/nicovibert) · :material-calendar: 2022-07-20</small>